DataBiosphere/terra-workspace-manager/local-dev/README.md

-lThis directory contains scripts for running continuous development builds.
+This directory contains scripts for running continuous development builds.
 This is not necessary for deployment, but it can be helpful for developing faster.
 The provided setup script clones the terra-helm and terra-helmfile git repos, and templates in the desired Terra environment/k8s namespace to target.